jeffreyadams/atlasofliegroups-docs/tutorial/video_2B/minimal_principal_so32.rst

     atlas>

-These are almost identical except the ``lambdas`` are different in lines 5 and 7.
+These are almost identical but not quite.
+For example, the ``lambdas`` are different in lines 5 and 7.

 Similarly if we look at parameters 9 and 10 we have ::